 I read a raw egg in the microwave is as powerful as a Molotov bomb.
 I think this statement is an exaggeration, the egg probably explodes in a brutal way, but I doubt it causes your kitchen to ignite on fire.
 It should be really hot though to burn your skin, off course it all depends on the time you leave it in the microwave.
 The physics say that when the space between the egg yolk and the egg white grows hot it produces a high pressure explosion.

 Ever made the mistake of introducing food wrapped with aluminum paper in the microwave, just like you are used to doing in the oven?
-Aluminum paper is a thin metal and can cause a fire with microwaves.
-If you need something to cover your plate to avoid splashes, you can use an absorbent paper… or just use the plastic hard-cover every modern microwave comes with.
+Aluminum foil is a thin metal and can cause a fire in a microwave.
+If you need something to cover your plate to avoid splashes, you can use an absorbent paper or a microwave-safe plate as a lid.
 It is a nice sparkly show in there if you ever tried this one.

-Using the microwave to heat chili is like applying pepper spray in a closed environment.
-Just by the mention of this my eyes begin to water.
-When chili pepper heats-up it releases capsaicin, a very volatile substance that impregnates the environment irritating eyes and throat.
-Now you know an interesting prank for fools-day this year.
+Using the microwave to heat chili is like applying pepper spray in a closet.
+Just the mention of this makes my eyes water.
+When chili pepper heats up, it releases capsaicin, a very volatile substance that permeates the environment, irritating the eyes and throat.
+Now you know an interesting prank for April Fools Day this year.

-Who heats grapes??
-Not only do they explode, they can also light on fire one by one provoking a larger fire if you open the microwave and they shoot out.
-Sounds like an exaggeration but now you know grapes can turn into fireballs (and rice a deadly poison, thanks to Breaking Bad).
+Who heats grapes?
+Not only do they explode, but they can also light on fire one by one, provoking a larger fire if you open the microwave and they shoot out.
+This sounds like an exaggeration, but now you know grapes can turn into fireballs.

 The Grape + Microwave Plasma Creation Myth

 There is this online/youtube speculation that grapes heated in the microwave create a plasma cloud that moves around the microwave.
 Reading about it on physics.stackexchange.com though, it all seems to be a nice show, but no plasma.